glasses-n-contacts/message-analyzer/README.md

 ### Endpoints

-- `/imessages`
+- `/all_detailed`

-    Returns all iMessages (in order) in a JSON array.
-Messages are scrapped again each time the API is requested.
+    Returns all messages, iMessage and Messenger in a JSON array.

     messasge format: